Lough Iron

 Overview

 Lough Iron (Irish: Loch Iarainn) stretches roughly four kilometres along the River Inny in the heart of County Westmeath.
-Its long, narrow shape and the shallow marshes that fringe much of its bed give the lake a quiet, almost other‑worldly character.
-Designated both a Special Protection Area (SPA) and a Ramsar wetland of international importance, Lough Iron is a haven for waterbirds, rare plants and anglers seeking coarse‑fish species.
+Its long, narrow shape and the shallow marshes that fringe much of its bed give the lake a quiet, secluded character.
+Designated both a Special Protection Area (SPA) and a Ramsar wetland of international importance, it is a haven for waterbirds, rare plants, and coarse anglers.
 The lake lies downstream of Lough Derravaragh and close to Lough Owel, forming part of a chain of inland waters that define the Irish midlands landscape.

-The name Lough Iron is rooted in local folklore.
-In the 1680s, antiquarian Sir Henry Piers recorded a tale of a farmer who dropped his plow‑irons into a brook, giving rise to the name “Iron‑brook”, which later evolved to “Iron‑lake”.
-Piers also noted that the northern end of the lake still reveals the ancient banks of the River Inny, a reminder of the waterway’s earlier course before the lake flooded the low‑lying ground.
+The name Lough Iron is rooted in local folklore rather than mineral deposits.
+In the 1680s, antiquarian Sir Henry Piers recorded a tale of a farmer who dropped his plow-irons into a brook, giving rise to the name “Iron-brook”, which later evolved to “Iron-lake”.
+Piers also noted that the northern end of the lake still reveals the ancient banks of the River Inny, a reminder of the waterway’s earlier course before the lake flooded the low-lying ground.

-Over the past half‑century the lake’s water level has fallen dramatically due to drainage works on the Inny, exposing extensive freshwater marshes.
-These marshes have become crucial breeding and feeding grounds for a suite of wetland birds, cementing Lough Iron’s status as a key conservation site.
-The lake’s protection was formalised on 7 June 1996 when it was designated a Ramsar site (site number 850) and later incorporated into the EU Natura 2000 network as a Special Protection Area (site code 004046).
+Over the past half-century, drainage works on the Inny caused the lake’s water level to fall dramatically, exposing extensive freshwater marshes.
+These marshes have become crucial breeding and feeding grounds for wetland birds, cementing Lough Iron’s status as a key conservation site.
+Protection was formalised on 7 June 1996 when it was designated a Ramsar site (site number 850) and later incorporated into the EU Natura 2000 network as a Special Protection Area (site code 004046).

 Wildlife & Conservation